Math, Date/Time & utils (hApi unit)

 Keep_Range (Double)

-procedure ensures that a floating-point value remains within a specified range.
+Ensures that a floating-point value remains within a specified range.

 procedure Keep_Range(VAR Value: Double; CONST Minimum, Maximum: Double);